matfin/mattfinucane.com/mattfinucane/content/projects/annachristoffer-static.md

 The static assets for the site will be generated using [gulp.js](http://gulpjs.com/) and then GoHugo will generate the rest of the content for the site, combining the content with the layout templates.

 Using the [Let's Encrypt](https://letsencrypt.org/) tool, we can generate free SSL/TLS certificates and serve content over HTTPS.
+Nginx is also configured to serve content using the HTTP/2 protocol, which brings about big benefits in terms of speed.

 ### Benefits of this approach
 By serving static content, we can do away with the need for databases and bootstrapping the project is much simpler.